officialnico/MudPy/README.md

 ## Installation

-Clone the repository and install dependencies:

 ```bash
 pip install mud-aw.py
 ```

+or build from source by cloning the repository and installing the dependencies:

+`cd mud-aw.py`
+`pip install -e .`

 ---